code-explorer/blog/content/posts/understanding-ml-models/index.md

 To train our model we repeat the above steps until we are satisfied with the model.
 So lets get started!

+#### Linear Regression

+The model we are training is a **Linear Regression** model.
+A linear regression model tries to find a straight line that best fits the data.

+> The same principles used to create a linear regression model also carry over to other supervised machine learning models.

 #### Initializing the parameters

 We start by initializing the parameters ( m and c ) of the model.